mlcommons/algorithmic-efficiency/RULES.md

 <summary>Examples:</summary>

 - Submission are allowed to learn the update rule of the training method.
-- In the [Self-tuning Ruleset](#self-tuning-ruleset), submissions could try out a learned list of hyperparameters.
+- In the [self-tuning ruleset](#self-tuning-ruleset), submissions could try out a learned list of hyperparameters.

 </details>
 <br>